loneka/onyx-ui/docs/examples.md

 ---

 :::tip List your project
-If you're working on something, send it in the [Discord](https://loneka.com/suite/discord)!
+If you're working on something cool, send it in the [Discord](https://loneka.com/suite/discord)!
 :::